ThaneGallo/zedBoy/README.md

 Thane Gallo (gallo.th@northeastern.edu)

 Developed [kOLED.ko](kOLED/) module to create a character device which when written to would send a buffer to fill the graphical display ram and would update the OLED screen accordingly.
 Also developed [draw](/zedboy/utils) library for OLED device management to open, close, and write text and shapes to the graphic device ram for development of other games.
-Also helped move pong and tetris from their terminal implementations and embed them within the zedBoy menu / OLED screen
+Also helped move pong and tetris from their terminal implementations and embed them within the zedBoy application.

 Dmitry Matveev (matveev.d@northeastern.edu)